ivanDonadello/Food-Categories-Classification/README.md

 ## The FFoCat Dataset

-[Here](http://bit.do/eGcW5) you can download the `FFoCat.zip` file and unzip it in your local machine.
+[Here](http://bit.do/eGcW5) you can download the `FFoCat.zip` file, unzip it in your local machine.
 The dataset is already divided into the `train` and `test` folder.
 The file `label.tsv` contains the food labels, the file `food_food_category_map.tsv` contains the food labels with the corresponding food category labels.

 ## Using the Source Code